OR1A1

 Olfactory receptor 1A1 is a protein that in humans is encoded by the OR1A1 gene.

 Olfactory receptors interact with odorant molecules in the nose, to initiate a neuronal response that triggers the perception of a smell.
 The olfactory receptor proteins are members of a large family of G-protein-coupled receptors (GPCR) arising from single coding-exon genes.
 Olfactory receptors share a 7-transmembrane domain structure with many neurotransmitter and hormone receptors and are responsible for the recognition and G protein-mediated transduction of odorant signals.
 The olfactory receptor gene family is the largest in the genome.
-The nomenclature assigned to the olfactory receptor genes and proteins for this organism is independent of other organisms.

 Ligands

 OR1A1 is relatively broadly tuned, meaning it responds to a relatively wide variety of different odor molecules.

 Examples of known ligands, most of which have citrus or fruity smells: